Currently, this pattern is only available as part of The Great Oddments Knitdown. It will be available as a single pattern on December, 1, 2014.

 Elven Cloche is a top down hat with a chic asymmetrical profile.
 There are a few eyelets and lots of warm squishy garter stitch around a perfect leaf.
 Excellent for a winter stroll in the woods or down the Champs-Élysées! (note: the shawl pictured on model at top is River Walk, which is not part of this collection.)

 Read on about my project!
-This is the first pattern in an eBook subscription.
+This is the fourth pattern in an eBook subscription.

 One box of yarn.

 Welcome to my oddments project!
 Everyone has them: stray balls and skeins of yarn here and there.
 They’re different weights and different colors.
 Definitely not a sweater’s worth of anything, let alone a shawl’s worth or a pair of socks.
 You can’t imagine what to do with them, but you don’t want to throw them away.
 Well, I’m no different; Kathy Elkins of WEBS sent me a box of yarn to swatch.
 It stared at me reproachfully and demanded my respect: riches of wool, silk, alpaca and other blends.
 And an idea kept niggling at my mind (for a couple of years, no less).
 And so I finally gave in.

 This is my project: to use this box of yarn and to respect the fiber.
 The rules are simple: I use what’s in the box, no matter the weight and the color, no matter what the fiber content is (luckily for me, there’s some really nice stuff).
 I can add buttons and other little embellishments, but that’s it.
 I may not go out and buy other yarn or beg Kathy for anything else.
 I have 18 balls of yarn and my imagination.
 There will be 15-18 projects.
 Some will be easy to dream up.
 Others?
 Not so much!
 But fun knitting for you, all the same!